Jay Munly: Early life

 Munly was born to Ohio natives Bruce A. Thompson and Geraldine Ann Manley.
 His father was an exploration geologist and the founder of Skull Creek Oil.
-He describes his childhood as being raised in a "stereotypical Catholic" household. "privileged", "affluent", and "upper-middle class".
+He describes his childhood as being raised in a "stereotypical Catholic" upper-middle class household.
 He spent parts of his childhood in Quebec, Canada, Colorado, and Ohio.
 His family had summer retreats in Ellsworth, Ohio.
 He also played ice hockey.

 Munly's interest in music began in childhood, while he was recovering from an ice hockey injury.
 He also had some familial ties: his father and grandfather owned and played banjos, and his father also made a dulcimer for his mother as a gift, although she did not play it.
 While recuperating from said injury, Munly taught himself how to play his father's 19th century-era banjo, which was technically off-limits to handle, although his mother knew what was going on.
 She eventually bought him a guitar which he taught himself to play as well.
 He played both instruments in the same fashion and only played his own songs.

 When he was older, presumably in his 20s, he moved to Boulder, Colorado before eventually moving to Denver.
 In a 2009 interview, he said that he identifies more with being an American from Denver than with being a Canadian from Quebec.
 Prior to becoming a musician, it has been rumored that Munly worked as a summer camp counselor and as a record store clerk.
 According to an interview with good friend Andrew Murphy of Smooch Records, he may have worked at "Albums on the Hill" in Boulder, Colorado, since that is where Murphy and Munly first met and where Munly helped him get a job.

 In the late 1990s, he attended Columbia University in Manhattan, New York, where he earned a Master's degree in Modern English Literature.